rticommunity/connextdds-py/docs/source/index.rst

 .. attention::

     This release of the Connext Python API is experimental and provided as buildable source.
-As an experimental release, it cannot be used in production systems.
+As an experimental release, it cannot be used in production systems and is subject to change.
 A production-ready release is expected in the future.

 Getting Started
 ===============